2022–23 Serie A de México season: Coefficient table

-Promotion Final
+Campeón de Campeones Final

-The Promotion Final is a series of matches played by the champions of the tournaments Apertura and Clausura, the game is played to determine the winning team of the promotion to Liga de Expansión MX, as long as the winning team meets the league requirements.
+The Campeón de Campeones Final are a two-legged super cup matches between the champions of the Apertura and Clausura tournaments, to determine the winning team of the promotion to Liga de Expansión MX, as long as the winning team meets the league requirements.

-The first leg will be played on 6 May 2023, and the second leg will be played on 13 May 2023.
+The first leg was played on 6 May 2023, and the second leg was played on 13 May 2023.